reserve-protocol/protocol/docs/mev.md

 ## Overview

 Like any protocol, the Reserve Protocol causes some amount of MEV.
-While the full extent is not known, here are some examples of known MEV opportunities:
+While the full extent is not necessarily described here, there are two obvious examples of MEV opportunities in the protocol:

 1. Issuance/Redemption
 2. Auctions

 ### 1. Issuance/Redemption

 MEV searchers can arb an RToken's issuance/redemption price against the broader market, whether that be AMM pools or CEX prices.
 This is a fairly standard MEV opportunity and it works the way an MEV searcher would expect.
 All that one needs to be able to do to participate is execute `issue()` or `redeem()` on the `RToken.sol` contract.
 The issuance requires approvals in advance, while the `redeem()` does not.
 You can find more documentation elsewhere in the repo about the properties of our `issue()`/`redeem()`/`redeemCustom()` functions.
+In short, they are atomic and work the way a searcher would expect, with the caveat that `redeem()` will revert during rebalancing (`redeemCustom()` does not).

 ### 2. Auctions